DataBiosphere/job-manager/servers/cromwell/README.md

 }
 ```

-   **Note:** If you want to use use Job Manager against Cromwell-as-a-Service, which is using SAM/Google OAuth for authN and authZ, the `capabilities_config.json` must also include some extra fields, as well as proper scopes, which are shown as below:
+   **Note:** If you want to use use Job Manager against Cromwell-as-a-Service, which is using SAM/Google OAuth for authZ/authN, the `capabilities_config.json` must also include some extra fields, as well as proper scopes, which are shown as below:
  ```
  {
    "displayFields": [